Grief is in two parts.

 The Truth About Grief

 Well-meaning adults who want to help children deal with loss often unintentionally pass along unhelpful beliefs about loss and grief that get in the way of healthy grieving.
-Learn the truth about grief, identify many common beliefs that can hinder healing, and reframe them in ways that promote healing and hope.
+Caring adults will learn the truth about grief, explore your own beliefs and attitudes about grieving, recognize the many common beliefs that can hinder healing, and reframe them to promote healing.

 When Children Grieve

 Young children grieve deeply, yet their grief is often unseen.
-Caring adults will learn how children grieve differently than adults and what grieving children need from caregivers to feel secure, cope well, build resilience, and grow through their grief.
+They lack the experience, language and comprehension to express what they are feeling.
+Caring adults will learn how children grieve differently than adults and what grieving children need from caregivers to cope well and grow through their grief.

 Good Grief Conversations

-Many adults believe that they shouldn't talk to children about grief in order to protect them from the pain of it—but children experience grief whether we talk to them about it or not.
-The best thing caring adults can do is invite honest, age-appropriate conversations that help children make sense of what happened and what they're feeling.
-Learn how to have good grief conversations that help children cope and heal.
+One thing many adults get wrong is the belief that they shouldn't talk to children about grief in order to protect them from the pain of it.
+Children experience grief whether we talk to them about it or not, and the best thing caring adults can do is have conversations that help children make sense of what happened and what they're feeling.
+You will learn how to talk with even the youngest of grieving children and what they really need from you that may not be what you think.

 Essential Messages That Heal